MesutKeklik/Octopus/README.md

 ### Notes
 In this project there are some design flaws;
 - I should split API, from Web Site Application.
-HomeController has more meaning than expected, I should done it more simple and less business inside it.
+HomeController has more Business Logic than expected, I should have done it more simple and less logic inside it.
-- DB ConnectionString should getting from config file, but it is hardcoded now.
+- DB ConnectionString should have been retrieved from config file, but it is hardcoded now.
 I get some problems to get it from config file, and I've decided to keep it hardcoded (because of deadline).
 - WebPageContentService just promise the download site from given url, but it also should do counting word task.
 So, that brings another flaw WebPageContent object implements counting word task.
 If I had more time I'd fix it.

 Another point; I think it is not a flaw but I should write something about it;